OctopusDeploy/docs/docs/deployment-process/index.md

 8. From the project's overview page, click **CREATE RELEASE**, and then click **Save**.
 9. Click **DEPLOY TO TEST**, then click **DEPLOY**.

 This will deploy the release.
-In the task summary, you see the release was deployed to your *Test* environment.
-The step *Hello world* ran on the deployment target, in this case *TWeb01*.
+In the task summary, you'll see the release was deployed to your *Test* environment, and the step *Hello world* ran on the deployment target, in this case *TWeb01*.

 ![Hello world task summary](hello-world.png)